latant/struct-rx/docs/implementation-details.md

 ## Potential improvements

 - An efficient undo-redo system can be implemented on top of the existing solution.
-It could be possible to create checkpoints manually than return to them.
+It could be possible to create checkpoints manually then return to them.